Go Back Up

 6. Trade union and industrial relations changes

 Notice periods for strikes shorten from 14 days to 10 days, electronic balloting becomes possible, and unions gain new digital and physical access rights to workplaces.
-These changes mark a major modernisation of the UK’s collective-labour framework.
+The Lords continue to press for amendments on political fund contributions (to remain opt-in) and keeping the 50% turnout threshold for strike ballots, which remain under debate.

 When will it all happen?